 If you are a small team getting ready to bout, you are probably worried about the audio and video requirements.
 LADD worried about this too.
 Here's what we currently use:

 There are good reasons to hire a DJ: it's one less thing to worry about, and you don't need to drop a lot of money on a sound system.
 But after a few bouts you might realize you can save money by doing it yourself.

 The important thing about sound at a bout is the announcer, not the music.
-I think a small team would do just fine with a single powered speaker, two wireless mics, and somebody's MP3 playlist.
+I think a small team would do just fine with a single powered speaker, two wired mics (reasonable wireless mics are super expensive, and your announcer shouldn't be wandering around), and somebody's MP3 playlist.
 The Harbinger APS-15 provides a built-in amp and mixer, so you really only need these two items.

 You do not really need to hire a DJ if you can provide a powered speaker and mics.
 I have been to a number of bouts, each time with a keen ear on the music.
 I've talked to as many DJs as I could, and with the notable exception of the 2011 Nationals in Denver, they have all told me their job was to set up equipment and play a mix CD provided by the team, or a playlist on some team member's MP3 player.
 They've all been sort of bored.

 You should also strongly consider not playing music at all.
 Most music requires royalties payments, and playing without securing the right licenses can incur legal threats and other BS you don't want to waste time.
 Lastly, can you name another sport that has music during gameplay?
 Just skip it.

 If you do want to go for a full mobile DJ setup, though, I have a separate DJ article you might enjoy.
 Total cost is $650 for that.